alibaba/GraphScope/docs/storage_engine/grin.md

 ## Unified Graph Retrieval
 As previously mentioned, GRIN offers computing engines a consistent method for accessing graphs stored in various storage engines through a set of common operations for graph traversal, data retrieval, and conditional filtering.
 These operations are defined as C functions, and their return values and parameters are typically handlers for graph concepts, such as vertices and edges.

 Here is an example showing how to handle a graph query using GRIN APIs.
-The data types with the prefix GRIN_ are handlers, while the functions with the prefix grin_ are the APIs in GRIN.
-Moreover, macros that start with GRIN_ are provided by GRIN to reflect storage features.
+The data types with the prefix `GRIN_` are handlers, while the functions with the prefix `grin_` are the APIs in GRIN.
+Moreover, macros that start with `GRIN_` are provided by GRIN to reflect storage features.
 Each storage engine that implements GRIN APIs can set up these macros based on their own features, such as graph partition strategies and list retrieval styles.
 The storage provider for this example is Vineyard.

 The example demonstrates how to synchronize property values of vertices associated with a specific edge type.
-The input parameters are partitioned_graph, the local partition, edge_type_name (e.g., likes), and vertex_property_name (e.g., features).
+The input parameters are `partitioned_graph`, the local `partition`, `edge_type_name` (e.g., likes), and `vertex_property_name` (e.g., features).
 The task is to find all the destination vertices of "boundary edges" with a type named "likes", and the vertices must have a property named "features".
 Here, a boundary edge is an edge whose source vertex is a master vertex, and the destination is a mirror vertex, given the context of the "edge-cut" partition strategy that the underlying storage uses.
 For each of these vertices, we send the value of the "features" property to its master partition.

 ```CPP
     void sync_property(GRIN_PARTITIONED_GRAPH partitioned_graph, GRIN_PARTITION partition, const char* edge_type_name, const char* vertex_property_name) {